If you’re reading this, there’s a good chance that you or someone you know are in your mid-twenties and are going through some things.

-3. A Bon Iver or John Mayer song comes on and you start crying.
+3. A Harry Styles or Matt Maeson song comes on and you start crying.
 By yourself, or around friends.
 Or in the middle of a coffeeshop as strangers slowly usher their children away.

 Because what the heck is “supposed to”?
 Who holds the blueprint for my life—down to the number of kids, salary, and size of my house?
-Who decides “supposed to”?
+Who decides what “supposed to” means?

 No one has it all figured out.
 No one holds their first child with all the answers.
 Not many walk right into their passion from the graduation stage.
 Not everyone gets married like they’re “supposed to” or climbs the corporate ladder full of broken rungs.

 If we keep trying to live other people’s lives, who is going to live ours?